git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

     ENDIF

-In addition to that tiny little thing, there are hundreds of trivialities that run across operating systems, their userlands, their paths, enough so a good deal of software infrastructure out there exists solely to abstract the differences across them.
+In addition to that tiny little thing, there are hundreds of trivialities that run across operating systems, their userlands, their binary / library /  include paths and adherence / interpretation of the [Filesystem Hierarchy Standard](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard).
+Enough so a good deal of software infrastructure out there exists solely to abstract the differences across them.
 For example, CMake, Autotools, SFML, SDL2, interpreted programming languages and their standard libraries are dedicated to normalizing the banal differences across BSD-derivatives and Linux distributions.
 Many, many `#ifdef` preprocessor directives in your C and C++ applications.
 You want open source, you get choice, but be aware